Liveaboard Diving in Walindi

-A string of dormant volcanoes that have formed the Willaumez Peninsula protect the bay from the swells, tides and currents of the ocean, providing the perfect conditions to nurture well over half of the globe's coral species.
-An amazing assortment of diverse sea life swim among the vibrant soft corals that are interspersed with elephant and barrel sponges so large they seem to defy gravity and nature.
+A string of dormant volcanoes that have formed the Willaumez Peninsula protects the bay from the swells, tides, and currents of the ocean, providing the perfect conditions to nurture well over half of the globe's coral species.
+An amazing assortment of diverse sea life swims among the vibrant soft corals that are interspersed with elephant and barrel sponges so large they seem to defy gravity and nature.
 Liveaboard tours sailing from Walindi take in dive sites highlighting the variety of reef structures from steep coral walls to towering pinnacles that rise from the depths of the ocean floor almost all the way to the surface.
-Hammerhead and silvertip sharks are among the marine entertainers jostling for attention with schools of batfish, jacks and barracudas, to name just a few, and all manner of colourful tropicals and odd invertebrates.
+Hammerhead and silvertip sharks are among the marine entertainers jostling for attention with schools of batfish, jacks, and barracudas, to name just a few, and all manner of colorful tropicals and odd invertebrates.
 Sightings of dolphins, orca and even whales, can also be added to realistic wish lists when on a dive safari scuba diving in Walindi.

 Liveaboard Diving From Walindi